openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 .. meta:
     frontend_status: Done

-Integer literals represent numbers that do not have a decimal point or an exponential part.
+Integer literals represent numbers that have neither a decimal point nor an exponential part.
 Integer literals can be written with radices 16 (hexadecimal), 10 (decimal), 8 (octal), and 2 (binary) as follows: